jcmartins/proposal/design/586-custom-attributes.md

 ```

 Notice the 'playbook' field, which is not normally described by the check data
 structure.
-Sensu allows users to define custom logic that access these custom
+Sensu allows users to define custom logic expressions that can
-attributes.
+access these custom attributes.

 ## Proposal